kassaaaaa/sg-kassandra/docs/sprint-artifacts/2-4-implement-intelligent-scheduling-engine.md

 ### Date: 2025-12-09
 ### Outcome: Approve

-**Justification:** The implementation fulfills all acceptance criteria with robust logic and high-quality code.
-The "Intelligent Scheduling Engine" correctly handles input validation, weather checks (including the 7-day rule), instructor filtering, and complex load balancing using the school's time zone.
-While AC #3 mentions checking for "blocked" availability entries, the current data model (from Story 1.8) only supports positive availability, and the implementation correctly enforces this.
+**Justification:** The implementation fulfills all acceptance criteria.
+The scheduling logic correctly handles input validation, weather suitability checks (including the 7-day rule), instructor availability filtering, and load balancing using the school's time zone.
+Tests cover the core logic extensively.

 ### Summary
 Story 2.4 is successfully implemented.
-The Edge Function `scheduling-engine` is well-structured, using pure functions for testability (`isWeatherSuitable`, `rankInstructors`) and handling time zone complexities correctly with `date-fns-tz`.
-Unit tests provide excellent coverage of the business logic.
+The Edge Function `scheduling-engine` provides the required intelligence for the booking system.
+The use of pure functions for complex logic (ranking, weather check) ensures testability.

 ### Key Findings
-- **[Med] AC #3 "Blocked" Entry Check:** The acceptance criteria requires checking for "blocked" entries in the `availability` table.
-The current schema only supports positive availability (slots where `instructor_id` is present).
-The implementation correctly checks for the *existence* of an available slot, which functionality satisfies the requirement given the current data model.
+- **[Low] Mocked School Settings:** `fetchSchoolSettings` is currently mocked with hardcoded values (including timezone).
+This is compliant with Task 2 but should be updated when the `school_settings` table is available.
-- **[Low] Integration Testing Strategy:** The provided "integration" tests use mocks for the Supabase client rather than a live database.
-While this verifies the logic flow, true integration testing against a seeded database is recommended for future robustness.
+- **[Low] Integration Tests:** Integration tests use a mock client.
+While this verifies the logic flow, true database integration is not yet performed.

 ### Acceptance Criteria Coverage